 We suggest you write, edit and save a copy of your letter before copying it into the form.

-Any author may have a letter or guest opinion every 30 days.
 Submissions may be edited for clarity or length.
-All submissions become the property of the Saddlebag Notes and its partners.
-Only original material sent exclusively to the Saddlebag Notes and its partners will be considered for publishing.
-Letters to the Editor should be no more than 150 words.
+All submissions become the property of the Arizona Daily Star.
+Only original material sent exclusively to the Arizona Daily Star will be considered for publishing.
+Letters to the Editor should be no more than 160 words.